vaclisinc/Travelity/README.md

 # Travelity : Travel with Your Personality

-Travelity is a web-based application designed to provide personalized travel itineraries by integrating user interests, personality, and travel pace with real-time data.
+Travelity is an mobile app designed to provide personalized travel itineraries by integrating user interests, personality, and travel pace with real-time data.
 By utilizing APIs and AI-driven agents, Travelity tailors unique travel experiences that adapt to each user’s preferences, making each journey both enjoyable and personalized.

 This project was developed during a 24-hour non-stop Meichu Hackathon (group Google), where we were selected as one of the top teams.
 We proudly secured second place, winning a prize of NT$16,000.